 Timely identification of potentially impacted individuals is critical during a public health crisis.
 OSU uses a range of methods for contact tracing to aid in notification of individuals at risk for COVID-19.

 - Cleaning of University Facilities

-Facilities Management (FM) has also purchased electrostatic and hydrogen peroxide vapor disinfection equipment for applying preventive disinfectant coverage to areas after a positive case is reported.
-If an emergency response is required, FM has several third-party professionals ready and available to treat or remediate campus locations.
+Facilities Management (FM) has also purchased electrostatic and hydrogen peroxide vapor disinfection equipment for applying disinfectant coverage to areas after a positive case is reported.
+If an emergency response is required for large areas, FM has several third-party professionals ready and available to treat or remediate campus locations.

 Guidance for Workplaces

 - Returning to Work After COVID-19

 Consider how you will transition and reengage your employees.
 It’s important to understand that the work environment post-COVID-19 will not be the same as the one you left.

 Additionally, employees may display varied emotions as they return to work.
 Paying attention to these emotions that could disrupt a successful return to on-campus work can be helpful.
 Some of the most common feelings may be:

 - Irritation or anger

 - Lacking drive or motivation